-‘Ahmad’ was referred to social services by his secondary school because he was perceived to be on the path to becoming “radicalised”.
-In one of his Home Economic classes, the teacher requested all students to bring in meat or poultry, but Ahmad said to his teacher in front of the class: “But government is banning halal meat!”
-The teacher questioned why, and Ahmad replied, “Because government hates Muslims”.
+‘Bilal’ was referred to social services by his secondary school because he was perceived to be on the path to becoming “radicalised”.
+In one of his Home Economic classes, the teacher requested all students to bring in meat or poultry, but Bilal said to his teacher in front of the class: “But government is banning halal meat!”
+The teacher questioned why, and Bilal replied, “Because government hates Muslims”.

 This graphic, produced by CAGE, is based on our report Failing our Communities: a case study approach to understanding PREVENT.
 View our other similar illustrations here and here.

 CC image courtesy of Element5 Digital on Unsplash

 (NOTE: CAGE represents cases of individuals based on the remit of our work.
 Supporting a case does not mean we agree with the views or actions of the individual.
 Content published on CAGE may not reflect the official position of our organisation.)